-PURPOSE...Proceeds from the sale of the Bonds will be used (i) to refund a portion of the City's outstanding water and wastewater system revenue debt (the "Refunded Bonds") described in Schedule I to achieve debt service savings; and (ii) to pay costs of issuance associated with the sale of the Bonds.
+PURPOSE...
+The proceeds from the sale of the Bonds are being used to provide funds to (i) improve and extend the System; (ii) refund a portion of the City's outstanding water and wastewater system revenue debt (the "Refunded Bonds") described in Schedule I to achieve debt service savings; and (iii) to pay costs of issuance associated with the sale of the Bonds.

-REFUNDED BONDS...Upon delivery of the Bonds the Ordinance provides that the City will deposit a portion of the proceeds from the sale of the Bonds with Wells Fargo Bank, N.A., Austin, Texas (the "Escrow Agent") pursuant to a certain Escrow Agreement (the "Escrow Agreement").
+REFUNDED BONDS...Upon delivery of the Bonds the Ordinance provides that the City will deposit a portion of the proceeds from the sale of the Bonds with Wells Fargo Bank N.A., Austin, Texas (the "Escrow Agent") pursuant to a certain Escrow Agreement (the "Escrow Agreement").
 The amount of Bond proceeds so deposited, when added to other lawfully available funds contributed by the City, if any, will be sufficient to accomplish the discharge and final payment of the Refunded Bonds on their redemption dates.
-Such funds will be held by the Escrow Agent in a special escrow account (the "Escrow Fund") and a portion of such funds in the Escrow Fund will be used to purchase direct obligations of the United States of America or of any of its Agencies, or such obligations fully guaranteed by the United States of America (the "Federal Securities").
-A portion of such funds in the Escrow Fund will be held by the Escrow Agent, uninvested and used to accomplish the discharge and final payment of the Refunded Bonds (defined in Schedule I) that will be redeemed on May 28, 2009, and June 1, 2009.
+Such funds will be held by the Escrow Agent in a special escrow account (the "Escrow Fund") and a portion of such funds in the Escrow Fund will be used to purchase direct obligations of the United States of America or of any of its Agencies, or such obligations fully guaranteed by the United States of America or its Agencies (the "Federal Securities").
 Under the Escrow Agreement, the Escrow Fund is irrevocably pledged to the payment of principal of and interest on the Refunded Bonds and amounts therein will not be available to pay the Bonds.

-Grant Thornton LLP, a national recognized accounting firm, will verify at the time of delivery of the Bonds to the Underwriters thereof the mathematical accuracy of the schedules that demonstrate the Federal Securities will mature and pay interest in such amounts which, together with uninvested funds, if any, in the Escrow Fund, will be sufficient to pay, when due, the principal of and interest on the Refunded Bonds.
+Grant Thornton LLP, a national recognized accounting firm, will verify at the time of delivery of the Bonds to the Underwriters thereof the mathematical accuracy of the schedules that demonstrate the Federal Securities will mature and pay interest in such amounts which, together with uninvested funds, if any, in the Escrow Fund, will be sufficient to pay, when due, the principal of and interest on certain of the Refunded Bonds.
 Such maturing principal of and interest on the Federal Securities will not be available to pay the Bonds.
 (See "Other Information - Verification of Arithmetical and Mathematical Computations").